-Materials: Roll of banner art paper Paper dolls pre-cut and punched by GOYA
+Roll of banner art paper Yarn pieces pre-cut by GOYA

+Paper dolls pre-cut and punched Crayons

-Yarn pieces pre-cut by GOYA Crayons
+by GOYA

 Set up tables with supplies.
 Invite children to decorate a pre-cut paper doll of themselves with crayons.
 String dolls together by inserting yarn into holes in hands of dolls and tying together.
 Write "We are All Different Yet All Alike in the Eyes of the Lord" in large letters on the banner paper.
 Attach the yarn joined dolls to the banner and display for all to see.